 How to prepare for your test

 Prepare for your Men’s Ultimate At Home Blood Test by following these instructions.
-Take your sample between 6am and 10am.
+Please take your sample before 10am.
 Avoid heavy exercise for 48 hours beforehand.
 Avoid fatty foods for eight hours before your test, you do not need to fast.
-Stay well hydrated before your test.
-Avoid taking a finger-prick sample from a finger used to handle hormone gels in the past 4 weeks.
-Use gloves when applying these.
-Take your sample at least 24 hours after any vitamin or mineral supplements.
+If you use hormone gels, pessaries, patches, or tablets, we strongly recommend selecting a venous sample to minimise contamination sometimes seen with finger-prick tests.
+Otherwise, administer any hormone supplements using gloves, and make sure your fingers have not been in contact with hormone supplements for at least four weeks before taking the test.
+Hormones can be absorbed deep within the skin even after minimal contact and remain there for weeks despite vigorous handwashing.
+You should take this test before you take any medication or vitamin/mineral supplements.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
 Do not take vitamin B12 for two weeks prior to this test.
 If your B12 is prescribed ask your doctor whether to stop.
+If you are a woman take this test two to five days after the start of your period, ideally on day three.
+It can be taken any time if you do not have periods.

 FAQs